chrispbarlow/Scheduino/README.md

 #Arduino Tasks
-##A Time-Triggered Cooperative Scheduler for Arduino
+##A Time-Triggered Scheduler for Arduino

-This is an implementation of a Time-Triggered Cooperative (TTC) scheduler, based on the designs by Dr Michael J. Pont (see http://www.safetty.net/training/beginners)
+This is an implementation of a time-triggered scheduler, based on the designs by Dr Michael J. Pont (see http://www.safetty.net/training/beginners)

 ##Installation